GettingJiggyWithIt/Better-Linux/README.md

 Better Linux
 ============

-Post install bash scripts for Ubuntu 13.10.
+Here you will find post install bash scripts for Ubuntu 13.10 and Fedora (any version).
 A script for Fedora is included too but I opted just to use fedorautils for a post-install ugprade.